nateinaction/wordpress-integration-services/README.md

 If you have a local cluster running you can create a hot reloading development environment by running `make dev`

 ### How to deploy
-Skaffold builds a tagged image, publishes it to Docker Hub and then updates the k8s cron spec.
+Skaffold builds a tagged image, publishes it to the Google Container Registry and then updates the k8s cron spec.

 ```
 gcloud auth login
 gcloud components install kubectl
 gcloud container clusters get-credentials gaia --zone us-central1-a --project api-in-k8s
+gcloud auth configure-docker
 make deploy
 kubectl get cronjob
 ```